davideshay/cloudflare-ddns-updater/README.md

 This was forked from the good work at [https://github.com/K0p1-Git/cloudflare-ddns-updater](https://github.com/K0p1-Git/cloudflare-ddns-updater).

 Main Features Included are:
-- Main intent is to use with Docker/Kubernetes as a container -- container build included
+- Main intent is to use with Docker/Kubernetes as a container -- container build included.
+Logs to stdout directly for container log viewing ease.
+- Date/Severity log format for ease of integration into log capture/reporting
 - Takes input from environment variables rather than hard-coded in the script
 - No need for cron - can run in a loop and keep updating every x seconds as specified
+- Ability to create the base entry for the domain in cloudflare, not just update existing
+- Can update multiple cloudflare records, not just the base domain

 ## Installation